offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

       name: my-container
 ```

 One issue with `{{template name scope}}` is inability to control whitespace in the render.
-For the macros to be truly be reusable, they need to appropriately be indented to align with the section of YAML they're being rendered in.
+For the macros to truly be reusable, they need to appropriately be indented to align with the section of YAML they're being rendered in.
 For example, imagine wanting to modify the example above to include the name as label as well.
 The YAML produced would be incorrect.

 ```yaml
 # PRE-RENDER